Travel in the Spiritual Worlds

 - by rewriting history to support a religious world view based on nationalism and the pride of being a nation "chosen by God"

 - by attempting to bring about the "end of time" and speed up their own salvation by supporting "war presidents" and wars in the Middle East, or financing the return of Jews to Israel (fulfilling an Hebrew Bible prophesy)

-- by making claims about the Bible being against abortion when the concept of abortion is not mentioned in the Bible at all (although Exodus 21:22 says that if men cause a women to have a miscarriage, then they have to pay a sum of money to the family - they are apparently not accused of murder for killing the unborn child but of theft of an object of value, and are required to pay a civil penalty in the amount determined by a judge to compensate the family).
+- by making claims about the Bible being against abortion when the concept of abortion is not mentioned in the Bible at all (although,as mentioned above, Exodus 21:22 says men who cause a women to miscarry must compensate the family for the lost child, and Numbers 5:27 says that a child who is a product of adultry should be cursed and possibly aborted by giving the mother "cursed water").

 - by forcing religious rituals and proclamations into secular schools and courtrooms